 A common refrain sung by those determined to demolish the biblical Jesus in the court of public opinion is that his life, death, burial, and resurrection are myths borrowed from ancient pagan mystery religions.
 Once reverberating primarily through the bastions of private academia, this refrain is now also commonly heard in public arenas.

 The first prevailing myth widely circulated in this regard is that the similarities between Christianity and the mystery religions are striking.
 Purveyors of this mythology employ biblical language and then go to great lengths to concoct commonalities.
 Take, for example, the alleged similarities between Christianity and the cult of Isis.
 The god Osiris is supposedly murdered by his brother and buried in the Nile.
 The goddess Isis recovers the cadaver, only to lose it once again to her brother-in-law who cuts the body into fourteen pieces and scatters them around the world.
 After finding the parts, Isis “baptizes” each piece in the Nile River and Osiris is “resurrected.”
 The alleged similarities as well as the terminology used to communicate them are greatly exaggerated.
 Parallels between the “resurrection” of Osiris and the resurrection of Christ are an obvious stretch.
 And, sadly for the mysteries, this is as good as it gets.
 Other parallels typically cited by liberal scholars are even more far-fetched.
-Not only that but liberals have the chronology all wrong—most mysteries flourished long after the closing of the cannon of Scripture.
+Not only that but liberals have the chronology all wrong—most mysteries flourished long after the closing of the canon of Scripture.
 Thus, it would be far more accurate to say that the mysteries were influenced by Christianity than the other way around.

 Furthermore, the mystery religions reduced reality to a personal experience of enlightenment.
 Through secret ceremonies initiates experienced an esoteric transformation of consciousness that led them to believe that they were entering into a higher realm of reality.
 While followers of Christ were committed to essential Christian doctrines, devotees of the mysteries worked themselves into altered states of consciousness.
 They were committed to the notion that experience is a better teacher than words.
 In fact, the reason mystery religions are so named is that they directly involve secret esoteric practices and initiation rites.
 Far from being rooted in history and evidence, the mysteries reveled in hype and emotionalism.